VGLoic/eth-testing-monorepo/README.md

 // Simulate a change of account to 0xf61B443A155b07D2b2cAeA2d99715dC84E839EEf testingUtils.mockAccountsChanged(["0xf61B443A155b07D2b2cAeA2d99715dC84E839EEf"]);
 ```
-- `mockRequestAccounts`: allows to mock the connection request in the case of MetaMask
+- `mockRequestAccounts`: this is a special utils created in the case of MetaMask, it allows to mock the connection request.
+The accounts will automatically be mocked to the input value once the connection has been simulated.
 ```TypeScript
 // Mock the next request to eth_requestAccounts as 0x138071e4e810f34265bd833be9c5dd96f01bd8a5
 testingUtils.mockRequestAccounts(["0xf61B443A155b07D2b2cAeA2d99715dC84E839EEf"]);